 The TCJA, enacted on December 22, 2017, made significant changes to all aspects of income taxation, including a reduction to the corporate federal statutory tax rate.
-GAAP requires the effects of the TCJA to be recognized in the period the law is enacted, even though the effective date of the law for most provisions is January 1, 2018.
-The primary impact to us is the reduction to the corporate federal statutory tax rate from 35 percent to 21 percent as of January 1, 2018.
-This rate reduction required us to remeasure our deferred tax asset at December 31,

-2017, at the 21 percent corporate federal statutory tax rate and resulted in a DTA Remeasurement Loss of \$208 million for GAAP and \$224 million for Core Earnings, which is reflected as incremental income tax expense in 2017.
+GAAP required the effects of the TCJA to be recognized in the period the law is enacted, even though the effective date of the law for most provisions is January 1, 2018.
+The primary impact to us was the reduction to the corporate federal statutory tax rate from 35% to 21% as of January 1, 2018.
+This rate reduction required us to remeasure our deferred tax asset at December 31, 2017, at the 21% corporate federal statutory tax rate and resulted in a DTA Remeasurement Loss of \$208 million for GAAP and \$224 million for Core Earnings, which is reflected as incremental income tax expense in 2017.
 This non-cash remeasurement adjustment is included in the Other segment.
-Because the federal corporate income tax rate was reduced from 35 percent to 21 percent, we have experienced a significant reduction in our income tax expense for 2018.
+Because the federal corporate income tax rate was reduced from 35% to 21%, we have experienced a significant reduction in our income tax expense in 2019 and 2018.